pydantic/pydantic/docs/usage/model_config.md

 **`copy_on_model_validation`**
 : whether or not inherited models used as fields should be reconstructed (copied) on validation instead of being kept untouched (default: `True`)

+**`partial`**
+: whether or not the model should allow required fields to be omitted.
+Useful when working with CRUD operations, and you need to use an existing model for a PATCH operation. (default: `False`)

 ## Change behaviour globally

 If you wish to change the behaviour of _pydantic_ globally, you can create your own custom `BaseModel`